dzackgarza/Notes/Topology/Tables.md

 - Remove a hole
 - Quotient by a group action (e.g. antipodal map, or rotation)
 - Remove a knot
+- Take complement in ambient space

 # Notation

 - $A \times B$ and $\prod X_i$ are direct products of groups, $A \oplus B$ and $\bigoplus X_i$ are direct sums.
 These are equivalent when there are finitely many terms involved; the latter is a subspace of the former when there are infinitely many terms.
 - $A \ast B$ is a free product, $\ast_n \ZZ$ is the **free group** on $n$ generators
 - $\bigoplus_n \ZZ$ is the **free abelian group** on $n$ generators
   - Every free abelian group is $\bigoplus_{i\in I} \ZZ$ for some set $I$.